Arakan Army: Resumption of war and Operation 1027

+Governance

+The AA established its political wing, the ULA, in 2016.
+After gaining most of the territories in Rakhine State, it has developed a formal administrative structure in the state known as the Arakan People’s Revolutionary Government.
+Major decisions are made by five top leaders who hold positions within AA.
+The AA developed public service like justice system and judicial services.
+The ULA/AA also operates hospitals, clinics and educational institutions.
+It has also created the Humanitarian and Development Coordination Office (HDCO) in 2022.

 War crimes and atrocities

-The Arakan Army (AA) has been accused of forcibly recruiting Rohingya people into its organisational structure and claiming to create an inclusive, federalist government to counter the Tatmadaw in Rakhine.
+The Arakan Army (AA) has been accused of forcibly recruiting ethnic minorities in Rakhine state into its organisational structure and claiming to create an inclusive, federalist government to counter the Tatmadaw in Rakhine.
 Reports allege atrocities being carried out by the AA and the use of Rohingya people as cannon fodder and human shields.
 Other reports allege that the junta had been exploiting tensions between the Arakanese and Rohingya by forcefully recruiting Rohingya people to be used as human shields and cannon fodders.
-AA has also been accused of targeted strikes against Rohingya civilians, particularly in a series of attacks in early August 2024 along the Myanmar-Bangladesh border when over a hundred Rohingya were killed.
-Witnesses reporting the intentional targeting of civilians with drones and artillery.
-Evidence also surfaced in 2025 of a massacre in Htan Shauk Khan village, where AA soldiers are alleged to have killed at least 600 Rohingya and raped several women.
 AA spokesperson Khaing Thu Kha stated that the allegations were part of a smear campaign, citing the evidence presented showing that AA were striking junta targets.
+In February 2019, the armed group, alongside with four other groups, was banned on Facebook by Meta which classified them as a "dangerous organization".

 Analyst David Scott Mathieson noted that conflicting accounts of incidents have caused confusion among international observers, which is exacerbated by the SAC's recruitment of Rohingya men into its military.
 He stated that "multiple realities can exist at the same time: that AA forces can perpetrate atrocities at one location whilst also aiding civilians elsewhere.
 But observers shouldn't lose sight of the fact that the Myanmar Armed Forces are committing crimes just like this across Myanmar against multiple communities."
 Political analyst Paul Greening expressed a similar analysis that some AA members committed war crimes but that there was a lack of systematic intent to destroy the Rohingya as an ethnic group.

+In January 2026, the British Government has stated concerns regarding risks of persecution of Rohingya minority by the Arakan Army.
+The Burma Campaign UK has also called the British government to impose sanctions on the AA.

 Fortify Rights, an international human rights organization, documented atrocities committed by AA in 2024 through survivor testimonies, open-source videos, and photographs and called on the International Criminal Court (ICC) to investigate the AA's actions as potential war crimes.
 The organisation's report described how the evidence revealed the deliberate nature of the attacks, including the use of surveillance drones before launching offensives.